jeeva078/3a.Sockets_Creation_for_Echo_Client_and_Echo_Server/README.md

 Thus, the python program for creating Echo Client and Echo Server using TCP Sockets Links was successfully created and executed.

-## RESULT
-Thus, the python program for creating Echo Client and Echo Server using TCP Sockets Links was successfully created and executed.